Githubense/web/DEPLOYMENT_TROUBLESHOOTING.md

 - Check the Actions logs for specific errors
 - Ensure all dependencies are properly listed in `package.json`
 - Verify Node.js version compatibility

+### Issue: "TypeError: error must be an instance of Error" in GitHub Actions
+**Solution**:
+- This was caused by `actions/configure-pages@v5` trying to inject configuration
+- Fixed by removing the problematic step since our Next.js config is already correct
+- The current workflow no longer uses automatic configuration injection

+### Issue: "actions/configure-pages" Injection Errors
+**Solution**:
+- Our workflow now bypasses automatic configuration injection
+- Manual configuration in `next.config.mjs` is preferred and more reliable
+- No need for the configure-pages action when configuration is already correct

 ## 📊 Build Information